jupiter-project/jupiter/README.txt

 Using the installer:

 An IzPack based installation package is provided.
-Click on the corresponding jar/exe/dmg package, or run "java -jar nxt-client.jar" to start the installer.
+Click on the corresponding jar/exe/dmg package, or run "java -jar jrs-client.jar" to start the installer.
 See https://bitbucket.org/JeanLucPicard/nxt/issues/283 for more details about the IzPack installer.
-After installation, use the shortcuts or desktop icons to start the Nxt server.
+After installation, use the shortcuts or desktop icons to start the Jupiter server.

-Using the nxt-client.zip package:
+Using the jrs-client.zip package:

-Unpack the nxt-client.zip package and open a shell in the resulting nxt directory.
+Unpack the jrs-client.zip package and open a shell in the resulting Jupiter directory.
 Execute the run.sh or start.sh script if using Linux or BSD, run.bat if using Windows, or run.command if using Mac.